loeanalytics/Health_Insurance_Prediction/README.md

-Step 1: Business Inquiry
+Step 1: Business Inquiry:

-I am examining a health insurance dataset to forecast future insurance costs, and the dataset can be accessed on GitHub insurance dataset.
+I am examining a health insurance dataset to forecast future insurance costs, and the dataset can be accessed on GitHub [insurance dataset](https://www.kaggle.com/datasets/mirichoi0218/insurance).

 The dataset comprises 1338 entries with 7 attributes.
 The primary goal here is to enhance the accuracy of predicting the target variable.
 To achieve this, I employ two machine learning models.